Hamza417/Peristyle/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem else N/A.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

 **Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
+ - Device: [e.g. Pixel 8]
- - OS: [e.g. iOS8.1]
+ - OS: [e.g. Android 14]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

 **Additional context**
 Add any other context about the problem here.

-**Warning:** Any bug reports withut proper steps to reporduce the issue and relevent info will be closed/ignored.